martinsumner/kv_index_tictactree/docs/RIAK_3_AAE.md

 - If there is a shutdown during a rebuild process, all the partially built elements are discarded, and the rebuild will be due again at startup.

-- Scheduling of rebuilds is not ventrally managed (so the locks required to reduce concurrency in the existing AAe process are discarded).
+- Scheduling of rebuilds is not ventrally managed (so the locks required to reduce concurrency in the existing AAE process are discarded).
 There is instead a combination of some random factor added to the schedule time, plus the use of the core_node_worker_pool - which prevents more than one M folds being on a node concurrently (where M is the size of the pool, normally 1).

 ## Secondary Uses